geonetwork/geonetwork-ui/README.md

 # GeoNetwork UI

+GeoNetwork UI is a suite of Applications made to provide a modern facade to your GeoNetwork 4 catalog.

-GeoNetwork UI is a library of UI and Web Components to embed your catalogue in third party website or to build custom application on top of it.
+It also provides Web Components to embed your catalogue in third party websites.
 It relies on the GeoNetwork 4 OpenAPI.

 The target audience is: